 You can also serve this instant pot chicken soup with a side of crackers.
 They’re great for dipping and crumbling over the top.
 These plain gluten free crackers would make a great side and can easily be made vegan with the use of dairy free/vegan butter.
 If you don’t need to avoid dairy then you might enjoy these cheesy gluten free crackers.

-For paleo friendly sides you might prefer these sweet potato crackers or my herby paleo biscuits made with coconut flour (our go-to side for this soup).
+For paleo friendly sides you might prefer these sweet potato crackers or my herby paleo biscuits made with coconut flour (our go-to side for this comforting soup).

 From Scratch Instant Pot Chicken Soup